Nahida-22/RoboticsC1-PDE-3802/README1.md

     1. Images were collected from the internet through various sites
     2. Those images were assigned a specific class ("Pen", "Water Bottle", "Stapler", etc..)
-    3. After that each image was renamed depending on the class they belong to, for e.g. pen0001.jpg, etc...
-    4. After renaming and organising images, the number of images in each class folder was checked to determine if data augmentation  was needed and to identify classes with fewer images.
+    4. The number of images in each class folder was checked to determine if data augmentation  was needed and to identify classes with fewer images.
     5. Since some images have been taken from the internet, and others were captured from mobile phone camera, the images are of different sizes.
 Therefore, resizing is important before training a machine learning model as it makes the dataset uniform, memory-efficient, and compatible with the model architecture, which is crucial for effective training.
     6. 224×224 is chosen because it is a good compromise between preserving object detail and computational efficiency, and it matches the input size of most pre-trained models used for transfer learning, and then saved to "processed" folder
     7. It can be deduced that there is a class imbalance.
 Some classes may have fewer images than others, indicating that data augmentation or additional data collection is needed to balance the dataset.
 Classes with a low number of images  for e.g paper clips, are candidates for augmentation to increase training data and improve model performance.
     8. For augmentation, rotate, flip and change hue was used to create more images for imbalanced classes, and then saved to "augmented" folder.
+    9. After using augmentation, each image was renamed depending on the class they belong to, for e.g. pen0001.jpg, etc...
-    9. After using augmentation, the dataset (augmented) was splitted. (train=80%, test=15% and val=5%)
+    10. Then, the dataset (augmented) was splitted. (train=80%, test=15% and val=5%)

 # IMAGES PER CLASSES BEFORE AUGMENTATION